“We were trampled in the police bus.” Survivor stories

 "I was with my friends.
 On the opposite side of the street, we saw a minibus with blacked-out windows and without license plates.
 There were riot policemen inside.
 We started running and they went after us.
 Everyone ran away, except me.
 I was hit in the back and fell to the ground.
 I told them, “Guys, I’m not running away, I will not resist.”
 Then they cuffed my hands with a plastic clamp band and threw me into a van, shouting, “I hate runners.”
 They immediately started beating on the body and on the backs of my legs.
 There were three or four blows with a truncheon on the calves, then on the buttocks, and on the body.
 I was lucky to be the first to be thrown into the bus.
 A minute later, another guy was thrown on top of me, and it was him who got beaten, not me.
 They smashed his head.
 He was lying on me, his blood was dripping, there was his blood all over my shirt.
 Then another was thrown inside, and they asked, “How much do you get paid?
 Do you want change?!”
 And they kept beating him as they were saying this.”

-Yury says that after the minibus he was put into a prisoner transport vehicle, where everyone was ordered to lie face down:
+Yury says that after the minibus he was put into a police van, where everyone was ordered to lie face down:

 “They didn’t give their names.
 And I couldn’t see their officer patches.
 Then they threw us into a cage inside the bus and started trampling us.
 The four of us were stuffed into one cage, which is designed for one person.
 We were driven around in this bus for two or three hours until it was crammed full.
 Another detainee with a broken head got sick and lost consciousness.
 We knocked and told them about the guy, but they only said that he was an “agitator” and slapped him, instead."